 If the CDF does not indicate support for at least one of the modes in Table 3-8, then FAIL.

 Tester to wait for SET_INT(FEAT_REQ) from Source DUT.
-Fail if this command within TSRC_FEAT_REQ{max}.
+Fail if Source does not send this command within TSRC_FEAT_REQ{max}.

-Tester, using one of the two methods below, one at a time, to inform to Source DUT of the Tester’s HEV formats support as shown in Table 3-9:
+Tester, using one of the two methods below, one at a time, to inform to Source DUT of the Tester’s HEV formats support as shown in Table 3-8: